-I’ve been wanting to make small gingerbread houses for more than a year now, but last Christmas we went to fjällen and no houses were made.
-But this year my sweet cousin wanted to make houses too, so we hooked up and made a couple (nine!) together!
-I think it was the best day for a long time.
-We laughed so much and made silly houses and just simply had a good time.
-I want more days of 2008 to be like this one!
+I’ve been wanting to make miniature gingerbread houses for more than a year now, but last Christmas we went to fjällen and no houses got created around here.
+But then this year my sweet cousin wanted to make houses too, so we hooked up and made a couple (nine!) together.

-My cousin brought these tiny tiny sugar decorations with her from Scottland where she lives.
-Aren’t they cute?
+Aren’t these cute?
+My cousin Charlotta brought these tiny tiny sugar decorations with her from Scotland where she lives.

 Christmas radio in red

 I decorated the radio by pressing a button that changed the display colour to red!
-Then we listned to Christmas songs all day while making a house pattern, baking and decorating the houses.
+Then we listened to Christmas songs all day while making a house pattern, baking and decorating the houses.

 Pink frosting